Edwin Ríos Player Props: Cubs vs. Rangers

 - Rios hit .244 with a double, seven home runs and six walks.

-- He hit a long ball in seven games a year ago (out of 27 opportunities, 25.9%), leaving the ballpark in 7.6% of his trips to home plate.
+- Including the 27 games he played in last season, he went yard in seven of them (25.9%), hitting a home run in 7.6% of his trips to the dish.

-- Rios drove in a run in 33.3% of his 27 games last season, with two or more RBIs in 14.8% of those contests (four).
+- Rios drove in a run in 33.3% of his 27 games last season, with two or more RBIs in 14.8% of them (four).
 He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.